Opinion: Harry and Meghan's funeral humiliation

-Many amazing things that have happened over the last 10 days since the death of the Queen.
-There has been the unbelievable outpouring of national grief in the UK; seeing a post-Brexit, divided Britain unite in collective keening; David Beckham queuing for 13-hours to pay his respects while dressed like an extra from Peaky Blinders.
+Many amazing things have happened over the last 10 days since the death of the Queen.
+There has been the unbelievable outpouring of national grief in the UK; seeing a post-Brexit, divided Britain unite in collective keening; David Beckham queuing for 13 hours to pay his respects while dressed like an extra from Peaky Blinders.

 And let me add something to the list: I have started to feel sorry for Prince Harry.